nodeGame/nodegame-mturk/README.md

 - **fields**: object specifiying the names of the fields for non-standard results files (Important!
 MTurk default separator is ;).

-- **filter**: a function to skip items that should not be processed.
+- **filter**: a function to skip items that should not be
+  processed: if it  returns TRUE item is kept, if FALSE, skipped.
+Default: if type is 'bot' or if 'skip' is truthy, item is skipped.

 - **autoApprove**: A boolean flag specifying to auto-approve all imported assignments.
 Default: false.